High School vs College

 In the United States and Ireland, college and university are loosely interchangeable.
-College and university, both may offer undergraduate studies and award degrees, but university in addition to awarding undergraduate degrees is basically a research institution offering post-graduate degrees.
+College and university, both may offer undergraduate studies and award degrees, but university in addition to awarding undergraduate degrees is a research institution offering post-graduate degrees.

-In these countries the term college more often used to refer to an institution between secondary school and university or to a part of the university which does not have degree-awarding powers in itself but prepare students for the degree of the university of which the college is a part or affiliated with it.
+In these countries the term college is more often used to refer to an institution between secondary school and university or to a part of the university which does not have degree-awarding powers in itself but prepare students for the degree of the university of which the college is a part or affiliated with it.

 There are some university colleges, which are independent and have the power to award degrees, but they are not recognized in par with universities.

-The term college also used to refer to some professional bodies, such as: the Royal College of Organists, the Royal College of Surgeons, etc.
+The term college also used to refer to some professional bodies, such as the Royal College of Organists, the Royal College of Surgeons, etc.

-In conclusion, high school refers to an educational institution that offer secondary education and the grades available in the high school may vary from country to country and state to state, it may have grades from 10 through to 12, 6 to 12 or anything in between and up to secondary certificate level (diploma in US).
+• High school refers to an educational institution that offer secondary education and the grades available in the high school may vary from country to country and state to state; it may have grades from 10 through to 12, 6 to 12 or anything in between and up to secondary certificate level (diploma in US).